2021 rank: 29

-Rounding out this year’s list is Highland, which was originally known as Northside.
-In recent years, an influx of new residents and popular eateries, bars, and retailers has propelled downtown’s neighbor into one of the hottest expanses in the city.
-Though the powers that be consider it one big neighborhood, locals separate the eminently walkable area into three distinct sections: Highland, LoHi (Lower Highland), and Platte Street.
-Each has a slightly different feel, but wherever you go, expect to find a blend of young families, new homeowners, and long-timers taking up residence in classic Denver Squares and more recent apartment and townhome additions.
+Though the powers that be consider Highland to be one big neighborhood, locals separate the eminently walkable area into three distinct sections: Highland, LoHi (Lower Highland), and Platte Street.
+Each has a slightly different feel, but wherever you go, expect to find a blend of young families (there are six solid schools within the boundaries), transplanted professionals, and long-timers taking up residence in classic Denver Squares and newer townhomes.

 Neighborhood Rankings